 Stock pickups for all other PHRED instruments guitars are made by Artec Sound and use the following pickups:

 (Ceramic, Single Coil)

-The stock tuners on all other Phred guitars are made by a Korean company called Jinho.
+The stock tuners on all other Phred guitars are made by Jinho.
 Some of the tuners have the Wilkinson brand name on them, others have the Jinho brand name on the underside that touches the headstock.

 While this is certainly possible, the logistics are not in place to provide customized guitars or unfinished guitar kits.